 The flexibility of the thumb joint needs to be maintained at any time, therefore a hard tape is not recommended.
 An elastic but still durable tape will do.
 Important is that the adhesiveness maintains with sweat and chalk/magnesia.
 Kinesiotape or especially developed tape for the hook grip is highly recommended because it gives the thumb joint enough freedom of movement.

+This certain tape is mostly roughened and supports the grip additional.
 Take care that the tape is not too tight applied and distracts the blood supply because with the hook grip the blood circulation is already distracted, which can cause a tingle in the thumb.
 Training with a numb thumb is uncomfortable and leads to a loss of grip.

-There shouldn’t be any wrinkles which would only lead to blisters.
+There shouldn’t be any wrinkles that would only lead to blisters.
 As individually preferred, the whole thumb can be taped or the joint stays free and only the upper and lower part of the thumb gets taped.
 This is a decision everybody has to make for himself.